-The UK's top attractions for families run the gamut from screaming thrill rides and totally immersive child-sized worlds to wonderful animal attractions and family-friendly cultural attractions.
+The United Kingdom's top attractions for families run the gamut from screaming thrill rides and totally immersive child-sized worlds to wonderful animal attractions and family-friendly cultural attractions.

 There's no need to put off a trip to the UK just because you have young children.
 Family travel can be fun for everyone as long as you remember to include child-friendly attractions in your itinerary.
-Keeping the younger members of your family entertained not only keeps the peace; choose wisely and the teens and adults in your group might find their inner child as well.
+Keeping the younger members of your family entertained not only keeps the peace, but if you choose wisely, the teens and adults in the group might find their inner child as well.

 These the top UK family attractions will make your UK vacation especially memorable.

 Harry Potter fans and anyone interested in a detailed look at what's involved in the making of movie magic will love Warner Brothers Studio Tour London - The Making of Harry Potter.

 The movies' most iconic sets, including The Great Hall, Dumbledore's Office, Hagrid's Hut, The Gryffindor Common Room, and more, are open to the public at the studio, 20 miles northwest of London, where the movies were filmed.

 This is a walking tour, featuring costumes, props and behind the scenes secrets.
 While there are no rides or theme park thrills, kids old enough to have read the books and enjoyed the films will be enthralled, and there are interactive experiences including the chance to ride a flying broom.

 Picture a town where kids run everything: They work as doctors and dentists; train as actors and put on shows for their parents; do the jobs of airline pilots, firefighters, and law enforcement officers.